oarcscience/ith.oarc.science/jud/t03/yom00.md

 ##### 1918

-###### Scanned at Intangible Textual Heritage, September, 2002 by J. B. Hare.
+###### Scanned at Intangible Textual Heritage, September, 2002 by J. Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 ------------------------------------------------------------------------